gather-community/gather/README.md

   1. Once Ruby is installed, run `gem install bundler` to install.
 1. PostgreSQL v9.2+ (database)
 1. ImageMagick
+1. Set up a MESS OAuth client, if you don't have one, on Google Developers.

 ## Development Setup Guide
 Follow these steps to setup a development environment for MESS.